Chart Color Schemes

 Wadalba is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Wadalba, as per the latest Census, consisted of 94.3% houses and 5.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Dwelling structure in Wadalba, as per the latest Census, consisted of 94.3% houses and 5.7% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Wadalba was at 17.7%, with mortgaged dwellings at 42.3% and rented ones at 40.0%.
-The median monthly mortgage repayment in the area was $2,167, lower than Sydney metro's average of $2,427.
-The median weekly rent figure in Wadalba was $480, compared to Sydney metro's $470.
+The median monthly mortgage repayment was $2,167, below Sydney metro's average of $2,427.
+Median weekly rent in Wadalba was $480, compared to Sydney metro's $470.
 Nationally, Wadalba's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing